-It is also used in traditional Chinese medicine to clear toxins and to soothe the liver, plus it’s a favorite in dubious Internet circles for its apparent ability to “slow cancer.”
+It is also used in traditional Chinese medicine to clear toxins and to soothe the liver, plus it’s a favorite in dubious internet circles for its apparent ability to “slow cancer.”

 - Some pet owners have turned to milk thistle to treat what’s known as medication-induced liver damage.
 If your pet has been taking medications for a long period, it’s possible that long-term damage could result.
 Milk thistle supplements can help repair organ damage and can flush out residual chemicals left behind by extensive medicinal regimens.

 - There are a number of reports online about the use of milk thistle in dogs with inflammatory bowel disease, although most of the evidence is anecdotal.
-Due to IBD’s tendency to attack and inflame the liver and bile system in the pancreas, milk thistle can help alleviate symptoms by flushing toxins and reducing inflammation.
+Due to IBD’s tendency to attack and inflame the liver and bile system in the pancreas, milk thistle powder dosage can help alleviate symptoms by flushing toxins and reducing inflammation.
 This suggests a usage in dogs with pancreatitis as well.